VibeCoder01/SystemInsightsAnalyser/README.md

 - A preview of your data is shown to help you make the correct selections.
 - Click **"Save Configuration"**.

-A green checkmark will appear on the file card once it's configured.
+A green background on the file card indicates it's configured and ready.

 ### 4. Step 3: Run Analysis